anandskartha/ES6_Babel_Webpack_Starter/README.md

-# Javascript Test Bed Application to Tryout Things
+# Javascript Test Bed Application to Try out Things
 This is my starter app with ES6 and webpack.
 I try out things here.